fkarg/fkarg.github.io/staged/ego-enemy.md

 considered myself being humble, and to a degree I was.
 But certainly not as much as I'd wished to be.

-I've made significant progress to lessen the influence my ego has on me, but I guess it will be an ongoing fight, and one that will get harder, as more success follows.
+I have made significant progress to lessen the influence my ego has on me, but it will be an ongoing fight.
+It will only get harder, as more success follows.

-While it doesn't seem like much, it might be worth more than the takeaways of some other books.
+While it doesn't seem like much, it is worth more than the takeaways of some other books.

 ## Criticism
 While the book is well-structured, I'm not sure if these short chapters were the best way structure the content.
-While they got their point across, it sometimes seemed like there was more to the facets than was being mentioned.
+While they got their point across, it seemed like there was more to the facets than was being mentioned.
 On the other hand, the book was intense already, so maybe the shorter chapters are better for the amount of content.

 The examples given were good as well.
 It was easy to follow the stories and explanations, and easy to understand what they were trying to convey.
+And yet, I wished for more details, more depth.

 It was by no ways an easy read, even though everything was easy to understand.
 That's because it regularly confronted me with ugly parts of my inner self, and